Intro

 (1Samuel 10:5, 6 ,10)

 Imagine, the “noise”, a procession with lyres, tambourines, flutes and harps and a bunch of prophets prophesying.
 Reminds me of a cartoon depiction of a huge noisy crowd of heads, arms and legs bobbing around the outside of a huge bunch of squiggles.
 Then Saul suddenly joining in their prophesying, becoming part of the crowd.
 Amazing!
-We don’t know who they were.
-The Scriptures do not record their prophesies.
+Yet we don’t even know who they were.
+The Scriptures do not record their prophecies.

 [See subsequent article “What’s the go with the Prophets?“]